Octane/jsCore/README.md

 ####lib.array.unique()

-`lib.array.unique` returns the new array consisting only of unique elements of the passed array
+`.unique()` returns the new array consisting only of unique elements of the passed array
 ```javascript
 lib.array.unique([1, 2, 1]) //→ [1, 2]
 ```

 ####lib.array.refine()

-`lib.array.refine` shifts array indexes, so that was not missed
+`.refine()` shifts array indexes, so that was not missed
 ```javascript
 lib.array.refine([1,,2]) //→ [1, 2]
 ```

 ####lib.array.contains()

-`lib.array.contains` determines whether an element may be found within the array
+`.contains()` determines whether an element may be found within the array
 ```javascript
 lib.array.contains(["a", "b"], "a") //→ true
 ```

 ####lib.array.shuffle()

-`lib.array.shuffle` returns the new array consisting of mixed elements of the passed array
+`.shuffle()` returns the new array consisting of mixed elements of the passed array
 ```javascript
 lib.array.shuffle(iterbale) //→ array
 ```

 ####lib.array.range()

-`lib.array.range` creates the array of integers
+`.range()` creates the array of integers
 ```javascript
 lib.array.range(2, 7) //→ [2, 3, 4, 5, 6]
 lib.array.range(5) //→ [0, 1, 2, 3, 4]